bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-    Semantic HTML offers alternatives to presentational markup by providing a set of standard or recommended Semantic HTML tags that provide more meaning to the content of your page.
+    Semantic HTML offers a set of standard or reccomended HTML tags that gives more meaning to the content of your page.
+This allows both developers and machines to better understand the content of your page.

+    It also faciltates accessibility for physically-impaired users.
+For example, screen-readers can use semantic HTML tags as queues for determining the appropriate audio-output to provide a hearing impaired user.

+    And lastly, it can be leveraged for search engine optimization (SEO).

 2. Name two big differences between ```display: block;``` and ```display: inline;```.